thekure/FSakeProgData/PSData/Assignment05/Assignment05/Assignment_5.md

        in g false end
     in f true end
 ```
+  > Answers:
+    1. > inferType (fromString "let f x = 1 in f f end");;
+            - val it : string = "int"
+    2. > inferType (fromString "let f g = g g in f end");;
+            - System.Exception: type error: circularity
+              g is not defined and results in a loop; call f with g -> *call g with g*?
+    3. > inferType (fromString "let f x = let g y = y in g false end in f 42 end");;
+            - val it : string = "bool"
+    4. > inferType (fromString "let f x = let g y = if true then y else x in g false end in f 42 end");;
+            - System.Exception: type error: bool and int
+            If-branches have to have the same return value
+    5. > inferType (fromString "let f x = let g y = if true then y else x in g false end in f true end");;
+            - val it : string = "bool"

 (2) *Write micro-ML programs* for which the micro-ML type inference report the following types:
 • bool -> bool